 The European Commission Action Plan: An assessment of the reform areas for PRI signatories provides an overview of the main reform areas.
 Action 4 focuses on incorporating sustainability when providing financial advice.

-- Subject to the outcome of its impact assessment, the Commission will by mid-2018 amend the Markets in Financial Instruments Directive (MiFID II) and Insurance Distribution Directive (IDD) delegated acts to ensure that sustainability preferences are taken into account in the suitability assessments undertaken by regulated entities.
+- The European Commission is seeking to amend the MiFID II and Insurance Distribution Directive (IDD) delegated acts to ensure that sustainability preferences are taken into account in the suitability assessments undertaken by regulated entities.

 At present, MiFID II and the IDD require investment firms and insurance distributors to offer “suitable” products to meet their clients’ needs when offering advice, but do not contain specific requirements to ask questions regarding clients’ preferences concerning ESG issues.
-This leads to lower observable demand and reduced supply: investment advisers have fewer incentives to respond to these considerations, and asset managers have little incentive to design suitable products1.
+This leads to lower observable demand and reduced supply of ESG products: investment advisers have fewer incentives to respond to these considerations, and asset managers have little incentive to design suitable products.

-The Commission has recognised the need for clarity in the legislation; while the existing rules could be interpreted to accommodate ESG issues, it has acknowledged that uncertainty could be reduced if a revision of MiFID II’s delegated act explicitly incorporated investor preferences concerning impacts on sustainability into the suitability requirements associated with financial advice.
+In its final report, the HLEG recommends that investment advisers be required “to ask about, and then respond to, retail investors’ preferences about the sustainable impact of their investments, as a routine component of financial advice”.
+The Commission has acknowledged that uncertainty could be reduced if a revision of MiFID II’s delegated act explicitly incorporated investor preferences concerning ESG and sustainability into the suitability requirements associated with financial advice.

 Explaining the EU Action Plan for Financing Sustainable Growth